 Public Citizen's energy and climate program advocates for affordable, clean and sustainable energy.
 We safeguard families by promoting the strong regulation of energy markets, educate the public on the dangers of continued reliance on dirty energy sources, help solve climate change by promoting localized clean energy alternatives and hold large energy corporations accountable by exposing wrongdoing.

-The U.S. government is proposing an end to dumping unlimited carbon pollution into our air from power plants.
-Read Public Citizen's response to the proposed plan.
+The U.S. government has issued a plan to end dumping unlimited carbon pollution into our air from power plants.
+Read Public Citizen's response to the Clean Power Plan.

 Please wait while my tweets load

 United States, 11 Pacific Rim countries reach trade deal - Associated Press

 Trade deal disappoints drugmakers, consumer groups - Modern Healthcare

 What changes lie ahead from the Trans-Pacific Partnership - New York Times

 Copyright © 2015 Public Citizen.
 Some rights reserved.
 Non-commercial use of text and images in which Public Citizen holds the copyright is permitted, with attribution, under the terms and conditions of a Creative Commons License.
 This Web site is shared by Public Citizen Inc. and Public Citizen Foundation.
 Learn More about the distinction between these two components of Public Citizen.

 Together, two separate corporate entities called Public Citizen, Inc. and Public Citizen Foundation, Inc., form Public Citizen.
 Both entities are part of the same overall organization, and this Web site refers to the two organizations collectively as Public Citizen.